ShivanKaul/SidebarOverflow/README.md

 This extension cleans all that up.
 Get it on the [Chrome Web Store](https://chrome.google.com/webstore/detail/sidebaroverflow/lhieihmjhlbhpjkamdjfjldcapnmhddp).
 I wanted to keep the Related and Linked questions though - that stuff's useful.

 ### Caveat Emptor
 Written in about 20 minutes in a state of anxiety-driven self-loathing for having wasted too much time on Stack Exchange when I should have been working on an Algorithms assignment.
+Relevant xkcd: https://xkcd.com/1319/